scieloorg/PC-Programs/docs/source/howtoinstall.rst

 .. attention:: Use a drive in which the user can have full access

+.. warning:: DO NOT use names with spaces

 5. Complete the data of the installation

 .. image:: img/installation_setup.jpg